Zvečan: Culture and education

-The Faculty of Arts, part of the University of Priština at Mitrovica, is situated at Zvečan.
+The Faculty of Arts, part of the University of Priština at North Mitrovica, is situated at Zvečan.

 Zvečan has hosted annually two international music festivals: The North City, Jazz & Blues Festival, and international rock festival Overdrive, as well as international art colony Sokolica and children song festival Cvrkuti sa Ibra (Chirrups from the Ibar River).

 The Zvečan Fortress and Sokolica Monastery, both from the Middle Ages, have been located in the Zvečan area.